-Download our Calgary Roofing Guide by clicking the image to the left or continue reading to learn all about roof repair and replacement.
+Download our Calgary Roofing Guide by clicking the image to the left or continue reading to learn all about roof maintenance and replacement.
 Our Calgary Roofing Guide is a great overview of everything you'll need to consider before you hire a roofing contractor to fix or replace your roof.
 If you have any further questions, our roofing and siding specialists at Tony William Roofing & Exteriors are happy to help.
 Please feel free to give us a call at any time.
 Our number is 403-454-1366.

 Your roof probably doesn’t take too much of your attention.
 It does it’s job perfectly well, until it doesn’t.
 Then you might encounter water leaks, structural damage, mould and numerous other problems that can cost you tens of thousands of dollars in extra costs and clean up.

 Your roof, unless it is metal, is not going to last forever.
 There is a limited lifespan to even the best quality roofing materials, so it’s best to be proactive and bring in a professional roofing company to inspect your roof if you notice any signs of deterioration.
 Tony William Roofing & Exteriors offers inspections that will tell you the exact state of your Calgary roof.
-We can point out trouble spots, recommend repairs and even estimate the future lifespan of your current roof.

 From time to time, it’s a good idea to keep an eye on the exterior of your home.
 Your roof, performs a critical barrier against sun, rain, snow, wind, falling debris and everything else that nature has to offer.
 It’s a good idea to make sure your roofing materials remain in good shape.

 There is no need to climb up on your house and risk injuring yourself or damaging your roof.
 You can safely do a basic roof inspection from the ground.
-Visible damage such as missing, cracked or curled shingles are clear indicators of a needed roof repair or replacement.
+Visible damage such as missing, cracked or curled shingles are clear indicators of a needed roof replacement.

 If you can see from the ground, take a special look around skylights, flashings, vents, chimneys, and other joints to see if they are damaged or pulling way.
 These are the areas most prone to water leakage.